vatpac-technology/sops/docs/terminal/learmonth.md

 ## Airspace
 The limits of the LM TCU are `SFC` to `F280` within 40 DME LM.
 This may be amended by NOTAM.

-By default, LM APP owns the following Restricted Areas, as detailed below:
+By default, LM APP owns the Class C airspace within the LM MIL CTR `A015`-`A025`, as well as the following Restricted Areas, as detailed below:

 - R859A (`A045`-`A100`)
 - R859B (`A100`-`F280`)